 An oversupply of food can put too much pressure on the LES, which will cause your infant to spit up.
 That unnecessary pressure is taken off the LES and reflux decreases when you feed baby less food more often.

 However, if your baby spits up often, but is otherwise happy and growing well, you may not need to change your feeding routine at all.
 Talk with your doctor if you have concerns that you are overfeeding your baby.

 - isn’t gaining weight

 - has feeding difficulties

 - has blood in their stool

-If the acid reflux doesn’t go away with these changes and your baby has other symptoms, a doctor may have to perform tests to rule out a gastrointestinal obstruction or other problems with the esophagus.
+If the acid reflux doesn’t go away with these changes and your baby has other symptoms, a doctor may want to perform tests to rule out a gastrointestinal disorder or other problems with the esophagus.